othercat/CJKFontScript/README.md

 PlistFileRegx binary's Source Code: <https://github.com/othercat/PlistFileRegx>

 Please also take references from:<br><http://shikisuen.github.io/OSXCJKFontPlists/><br><http://shikisuen.github.io/OSXCJKFontPlists/CTPresetFallbackAnalysis.html>

 Major Update History
 =============
+####2015Apr17(MST) Wave 7, Codename "Takayanagi Akira" (高柳明)####
+These updates were introduced regarding to the wave 6:

+1. Apologies for introducing "755 instead of 644" privilege changes in "Seto Hiroko" update, that is not intended.
+I rechecked the default necesssary privilege settings used by Apple and have found that it is still 644.
+In this update, all 755 privilege settings are changed into 644.

+2. Because there are still some places in the world couldn't have stable access to GitHub, we felt worry regarding the stability of installation due to any kinds of random issues.
+Besides, OS X, if retail version published, will use the same set of font fallback plists until next major version of OS X. Thus, we are introducing installer packages instead of online-install bash scripts.
+This could save lots of time and make things easier.

+3. Source Han Sans 1.002 is coming, we won't remove bash scripts regarding SHS installations until our next major update (codename "Ochiai Yuriko").
+But, we removed all other bash scripts and change Hiragino installation bash script into bash bootstrapper: it runs in unattended mode, download the Hiragino Chinese GUI Font Modification Package silently, install it silently, only prompts you just before the final reboot.
+If you still need to see those old bash scripts, please check the commit history of this repo.

 ####2015Apr15(MST) Wave 6, Codename "Seto Hiroko" (瀬戸紘子)####
 These updates were introduced regarding to the wave 5:

-1. Based on what SAIONJI Natsume (西園寺棗) reported, the previous release of SourceHanSansUI was unable to display any glyph in certain UI elements of certain apps (incl.
+1. Based on what SAIONJI Natsume reported, the previous release of SourceHanSansUI was unable to display any glyph in certain UI elements of certain apps (incl.
 Microsoft Office 2016, Logic Pro X, etc.).
 After serious investigation, we finally found out that some UI elements in OS X are unable to show any glyph via those fonts which PostScript names begin with a decimal dot (this means that such PostScript name is hidden).
 Thus, we changed the PostScript names of SourceHanSansUI to make sure that they couldn't be treated as hidden fonts anymore: this could let SourceHanSansUI display properly in Microsoft Office 2016 and Logic Pro X.

 2. Since OS X Yosemite's stable release has already been 14D131 (10.10.3) by the time this update is pushed, all concerned files in this repo and the OSXCJKFontPlists repo has been updated, incl.
 AEDKit Scripts.